New Orleans Police Department: Murder of Kim Groves (1994)

 Officer Len Davis was found guilty and was sentenced to death for ordering hit-man Paul Hardy to murder Kim Groves, a 32-year-old mother of three children.
 Groves had filed a police brutality complaint against Davis with Internal Affairs the previous day, and a fellow officer tipped Davis about the charge.
-Hardy was sentenced to death, later resentenced to Life in prison.
+Hardy was sentenced to death, later resentenced to life in prison.

 Antoinette Frank (1995)

 On March 4, 1995, Officer Antoinette Frank robbed a local restaurant, and killed two of the owner's children, as well as her own partner who was working security at the business.
 She was sentenced to death.
+In 2023, she was denied clemency and remains on death row.

 Hurricane Katrina (2005)

 In the aftermath of Hurricane Katrina in 2005, ninety-one officers resigned or retired and another 228 were investigated for abandoning their posts.

 Danziger Bridge shootings

 One report of violence involved a police shooting of six citizens on the Danziger Bridge, which carries the Chef Menteur Highway (US 90) across the Industrial Canal.
 These citizens were reportedly attacking contractors of the U.S. Army Corps of Engineers involved in the 17th Street Canal repair.
 Other reports alleged people seeking refuge on the bridge from the flood were fired on without provocation.
 The shootings left two dead and four injured.
 Subsequently, seven NOPD officers were indicted on murder charges in connection with the incident known as the "Danziger 7".
 The case was dropped when the prosecutor who brought the charges, Eddie Jordan, resigned his position following charges of corruption and a judgment against him in a racial discrimination lawsuit.
 On August 13, 2008, District Judge Raymond Bigelow dismissed the case based on misconduct by the prosecution.
 On August 5, 2011, a New Orleans Federal Court jury convicted five police officers of a myriad of charges related to the cover-up and deprivation of civil rights.